Excel FLOOR.MATH Function

 Rounding negative numbers

 Control for rounding negative numbers toward zero or away from zero is provided with the (optional) mode argument.
-Mode defaults to zero.
-When mode is zero, or omitted, FLOOR.MATH rounds negative numbers away from zero.
-When mode is any non-zero value, FLOOR.MATH rounds negative numbers toward zero.
+Mode defaults to zero or FALSE.
+When mode is omitted, FLOOR.MATH rounds negative numbers away from zero.
+When mode is set to TRUE, FLOOR.MATH rounds negative numbers toward zero.
 Mode has no effect on positive numbers.

 FLOOR.MATH vs FLOOR

 The FLOOR.MATH function differs from the FLOOR function in these ways: